spangen87/memory-game/README.md

 ## Acknowledgements
 This game was made as Portfolio Project 2 for the Full Stack Software Developer education at [Code Institute](https://codeinstitute.net/).
 I want to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for the support and for pushing me to do better and aim higher.
-A credit to my Daughter Bianca who choosed wich teddy bears that should be in the cards, and for helping me with the photagraphy.
+A credit to my four year old Daughter Bianca who choosed wich teddy bears that should be in the cards, and for helping me with the photagraphy.
 I would also like to thank my colleagus Daniel and Järker at [Best Las](https://bestlas.se/) for giving me the opportunity and time neccessary to be able to do this education.
-And lastly I would like to give a big thank you to [Ludde Hedlund]() for helping me find bugs and for helping me figure out the solutions to them.
+And lastly I would like to give a big thanks to [Ludde Hedlund](https://github.com/eddul-h) for helping me find bugs and for helping me figure out the solutions to them.

 I hope this game can bring some joy to the children and adults who will take the time to play it.